mapr/drill-test-framework/CONTRIBUTING.md

 ```

-## Structure of test definiton files.
+## Structure of test definition files.
 A test definition file is a JSON file that defines one or a set of tests within a directory.
 The framework scans for files with .json extension in the specified location(s) and executes all test(s) defined.

  <pre><code>